R2Northstar/NorthstarWiki/docs/helping.md

 # Helping

 This section is meant mostly for those that will be actively helping others in the Northstar Discord server or otherwise.
-If you've somehow stumbled upon this page trying to fix an issue for yourself, you should try checking the [troubleshooting page](docs/installing-northstar/troubleshooting.md).
+If you've somehow stumbled upon this page trying to fix an issue for yourself, you should try checking the [troubleshooting page](installing-northstar/troubleshooting.md).
 If you're a helper, it also isn't a bad idea to look at this page a few times and try to have a rough idea of the things that are on it.

-As of {ENTER DATE HERE WHEN SPECTRE GETS ADDED}, Cyn(cooldudepugs)'s Discord bot [Spectre](https://github.com/CooldudePUGS/Spectre) was added to Northstar's Discord.
-This bot tries to automatically redirect users to opening a ticket in the `#help` channel, and automatically replies to some messages regarding issues with the game, however it cannot and will not catch all cases, even of basic help.
-When helping a user, please try to move them to the `#help` channel as well to keep public channels less cluttered.
+When helping a user, please try to move them to the `#help` channel to create a ticket as well as to keep public channels less cluttered.
 If they really don't want to open a ticket or you don't want to deal with a ticket, ask them to move to `#northstar-chat`.
 There, not only can they embed things, but it'll be slightly more focused on helping than general would be.

 Arguably the most important things to know as a helper are the ability to read logs and deal with users that don't read the wiki (90% of tickets are solutions solvable by checking the wiki.
 There is a pretty high chance that even if the user says yes, they read the wiki, that they didn't or didn't find their issue on there)

 Reading logs is a little tougher however, but once you get the basics down you can easily diagnose issues in a few seconds after opening a log.
 You can use `/tag id:logs` to inform users how to properly send a log in a Discord channel.
 Generally, when reading a log there are a list of things you want to look for, which will be covered later.

-The first section will first go over extremely common issues and their tags, then the basics of using the help bot for commands inside tickets, and then some overview and specific examples for reading logs.
+The first section will first go over extremely common issues and their tags, then the basics of using the ticket bot for commands inside tickets, and then some overview and specific examples for reading logs.

 ## Common issues and their tags